James Gibson (seaman): Early life

-James was born on April 1, 1706, in Boston, Massachusetts to James and Mary Gibson.
+James was born on 1 April 1706, in Boston, Massachusetts to James and Mary (Peck) Gibson.
 His father was a mariner and purchased a tavern called "Marlborough Arms" in 1711, located at the corner of Kilby and State streets adjacent to Bunch-of-Grapes.
-His mother Mary was licensed to sell strong drink in the tavern on June 30, 1712.
+His mother Mary was licensed to sell strong drink in the tavern on 30 June 1712.
 In 1722, Mary deeded the tavern to her three children: Mary, James, and John.
 According to his journal, he served in the Royal Regiment of Foot Guards in the British Army, and was ordered to the island of Barbados.
 While serving in Barbados, he met a widow named Thomazin (Duesbury) Barton, the daughter of James and Rebecca Duesbury.
 James and Thomazin were married in the parish of Saint Michael, Barbados on 24 October 1730.
-The Gibsons moved to Boston prior to 1735, and their only child, Mary Duesbury Gibson, was born there on December 27, 1737.
+The Gibsons moved to Boston prior to 1735, and their only child, Mary Duesbury Gibson, was born there on 27 December 1737.

 Merchant and Ship Captain

-According to his great-grandson, Lorenzo Dow Johnson (1805–1867), Gibson was a prosperous merchant who owned a plantation on the island of Jamaica, owned a mansion in the neighbourhood of Beacon Hill, Boston, was a ship captain, was a shareholder in Long Wharf, and owned land in what is now Maine, both near the village of Stroudwater, now a neighbourhood of Portland, Maine and beyond the Kennebec River.
+According to his great-grandson, Lorenzo Dow Johnson (1805–1867), Gibson was a prosperous merchant who owned a plantation on the island of Jamaica, owned a mansion in the neighborhood of Beacon Hill, Boston, was a ship captain, was a shareholder in Long Wharf, and owned land in what is now Maine, both near the village of Stroudwater, now a neighborhood of Portland, Maine and beyond the Kennebec River.
 Boston land records record several purchases that he made between 1722 and 1745 including the Marlborough Arms tavern and the land in the west side of Beacon Hill, and refer to him as "Gentleman" and "Esquire".

 His father-in-law did own a plantation in Barbados, but Thomazin did not inherit it when her father died in 1717.
 There was a lucrative triangular trade between New England, the West Indies and Africa, and Boston's Long Wharf was known to be the busiest port in Colonial America.
 In 1722, his mother deeded one-third of the Marlborough Arms tavern to him, which was located just a few blocks from Long Wharf on State Street.
 In 1735, younger brother John deeded his interest in the tavern to James, provided that their mother Mary receive rent for six years.
 James sold the Marlborough Arms to Roger Passmore in 1741.
 Several of his descendants who published biographies on him were active Methodists and chose not to speculate whether Gibson's trading included either slaves or rum.
 The inventory of his estate did not list any slaves.